 This blog was started as part of the online course SPOETNIK on NEW (web 2.0) internet communication methods for librarians.
 I chose the name Laika Spoetnik as a pseudonym, Laika being the first earthling launched into orbit (with Spoetnik II) as kind of an pioneering experiment.
 One of the reasons I chose this name was I only saw the blog as an experiment, but now I seem yo be irreversibly(?) infected by the blogvirus.

 In the beginning I only blogged the course exercises (web 2.0 tools).
-I will remain to do so, but the emphasis of my blog will be anything related to medical librarianship, medical information, EBM, Cochrane Collaboration, etc.
+I will continue to do so, but the emphasis of my blog will be anything related to medical librarianship, medical information, EBM, Cochrane Collaboration, etc.

 [...]
 About [...]